niksudan/sk/README.md

 ## Creating Skeletons

 You cannot define a skeleton within Game Maker, sk loads in skeletons externally, using .sk files.
 These are structured like .ini files, and contain information about each joint's properties.
-A GUI for creating skeletons is available and will be for sale on the [Game Maker Marketplace](http://marketplace.yoyogames.com) **soon**.
+[A GUI for creating skeletons is available on itch.io for a very small fee for Windows only](http://nik.itch.io/sk-creator).

 ![GUI](http://i.imgur.com/ktp9Kwz.png)

-The GUI will be available soon.

 ## Setting Up The Skeleton